CS 2 ( Counter Strike 2 )

 https://store.steampowered.com/app/730/CounterStrike_2/

-Counter-Strike 2 is a 2023 free-to-play tactical first-person shooter game developed and published by Valve.
-It is the fifth entry in the Counter-Strike series, developed as an updated version of the previous entry, Counter-Strike: Global Offensive (2012).
-The game was announced on March 22, 2023, and was released on September 27, 2023, for Windows and Linux, replacing Global Offensive on Steam.
+Counter-Strike 2 is a 2023 free-to-play tactical first-person shooter developed and published by Valve.
+It’s the fifth game in the Counter-Strike series, built as an updated version of Counter-Strike: Global Offensive from 2012.
+Announced on March 22, 2023, it launched on September 27, 2023, for Windows and Linux, replacing Global Offensive on Steam.

 Gameplay